Biology

 Lectures examine fundamental biological principles, from the sub-cellular to the ecosystem level with an emphasis on critical thinking and the scientific method.
 Laboratory sessions will help develop a deeper understanding of the techniques and methods used in the biological science by requiring students to design and conduct their own experiments.
 Lecture and weekly laboratory/discussion groups.
 To ensure proper placement, students must take the biology placement examination and must be recommended for placement in Biology 1109.

 Understanding environmental challenges requires scientific knowledge about the different spheres of the Earth -- land, water, air, and life -- and how they interact.
 Presents integrated perspectives across the fields of biology, chemistry, and earth and oceanographic science to examine the scientific basis for environmental change from the molecular to the global level.
 Foundational principles are developed to address major course themes, including climate change, energy, soil/air/water pollution, chemical exposure and risk, land use change, and biodiversity loss.
 Laboratory sessions consist of local field trips, laboratory experiments, group research, case study exercises, and discussions of current and classic scientific literature.
+This course originates in Environmental Studies and is crosslisted with: Biology; Chemistry.
 (Same as: ENVS 2201, CHEM 1105)

 A study of mathematical modeling in biology, with a focus on translating back and forth between biological questions and their mathematical representation.
 Biological questions are drawn from a broad range of topics, including disease, ecology, genetics, population dynamics, and neurobiology.
 Mathematical methods include discrete and continuous (ODE) models and simulation, box models, linearization, stability analysis, attractors, oscillations, limiting behavior, feedback, and multiple time-scales.
 Within the biology major, this course may count as the mathematics credit or as biology credit, but not both.
 Students are expected to have taken a year of high school or college biology prior to this course.
+This course originates in Mathematics and is crosslisted with: Biology.
 (Same as: MATH 1808)

 Scientists are communicators, using images, graphical representations, written and spoken words to convey their findings.
 Those findings achieve their greatest impact through dissemination; a research project is not complete until it has been described for others.
 Mindfulness of the intended audience and the goals of communication dictate the most suitable forms.
 Explores and develops effective communication with peer scientists, potential funders (i.e., grant proposals), non-specialist scientists, children and adult lay audiences through written work, presentations, posters, displays, podcasts, short videos and documentary films.
 Involves individual and group projects, critiques, site visits, and engagement with scientists and communication professionals (including journalists, filmmakers and museum curators).
+This course originates in Biology and is crosslisted with: Environmental Studies.
 (Same as: ENVS 2024)

 Integrated coverage of organismic and molecular levels of genetic systems.
 Topics include modes of inheritance, the structure and function of chromosomes, the mechanisms and control of gene expression, recombination, mutagenesis, techniques of molecular biology, and human genetic variation.
 Laboratory sessions are scheduled.